AaditAntony/chat-backend/README.md

 # login-controller
-the branch has been created for so the user can login when the user login the jwt token and its security for the user validation will be checked using database
+the branch has been created for so the user can login when the user login the jwt token and its security for the user validation will be checked using database if the user has been valid a token will be given to the user